NSW Government logo NSW Government SafeWork NSW logo SafeWork NSW

 • equipment designed to lift people such as order pickers, boom lifts or scissor lifts.

-If you use a work-positioning or fall arrest system, there must be suitable anchor points, workers and supervisors must be trained and you must have emergency and rescue procedures in place.
+If you use a work-positioning or fall arrest system, there must be suitable anchor points, and workers and supervisors must be trained.
+When using a fall arrest system, you must have emergency and rescue procedures in place.

 Mezzanines